ittipol/CICD-GitOps-Observability/network/README.md

 # To test connectivity to a specific TCP service listening on your host
 nc -vz {domain_name} {port}

-# Transferring data to a server
+# Transfer data with URL to a server
 curl -kv {protocol}://{domain_name}:{port}

 # Verify certificate